 When BPPV treatment techniques are performed correctly, reduction of vertigo, dizziness and other symptoms of BPPV is immediate in 80% or more of cases.
 In most cases (90%+), quality BPPV practitioners have a high success rate within three applications of the maneuvers.

 In addition, doctors may prescribe some medication to diminish your sensitivity to movement and manage nausea and vomiting.
 These medications are mainly management and are not considered to be treating the cause of vertigo and may just mask BPPV symptoms.

 Benign Paroxysmal Positional Vertigo (BPPV) is determined when a person suffers from a series of episodes of unexpected and severe vertigo and dizziness.
 People suffering from BPPV may suffer from vertigo for a few days or weeks.
 Sometimes the symptoms disappear for a while and then return.

 BPPV occurs when particles or the calcium carbonate crystals dislodge from the position, enter the fluid filling the vestibular canals forming the balance organ in the inner ear, and interfere with the vestibular system, causing the person to feel dizzy and imbalanced.
 Some symptoms of BPPV include:

-At Physiomobility, we have a team of qualified professionals who offer specialized treatment for various musculoskeletal conditions.
-Whether you have a chronic medical condition, such as arthritis, or you have experienced a sports injury, or suffer from dizziness and vertigo our experienced physiotherapists will provide you a personalized treatment, offering you relief from pain and discomfort and enabling you to get back to your usual activities quickly.
+At Physiomobility, we have a team of qualified professionals who offer specialized treatment for various conditions.
+If you suffer from dizziness and vertigo our experienced vestibular physiotherapists will provide you a personalized treatment, offering you relief from discomfort and enabling you to get back to your usual activities quickly.